You can read the previous part here.

 “From day one we started running,” a trooper remembers.
 “And we run everywhere for the next six months.”
 In the end, less than 200 stood standing.
 And of these, not all were selected.
 “They were four left,” a successful applicant recollects.
 “And they’d to be told by the commander that they failed.
 And it was very emotional.”

 Rennie now had the ingredients to work with.
 The next months were spent kneading the dough of successful applicants into SAS troopers fit for service in Malaya.
-This next phase of training took place in nearby Paradise Valley, which was chosen for its resemblance of the Malayan jungle.
+This next phase of training took place in nearby Paradise Valley, which was chosen for its resemblance to the Malayan jungle.

 Airborne training took place in Singapore in the school already established by the 22 SAS.